benhenshaw/rhythm/doc/final.md

 **To learn about many areas of game development, and document them.** Learning new techniques was always a key motivator for this project.
 I would also like to document what I learned in a detailed way, which I have done in this dissertation.

 ## Structure
 This report will cover in detail the conceptual development of the project, as well as the planning, implementation, testing, and evaluation of the software.
-Section 2 (Background) describes and compares the kinds of technologies that commonly exist in games and game engines, and _**TODO**_.
-Section 3 (Specification) concretely defines the task that was attempted.
+Section 2 (Background) describes some components found in video games and some concerns for their implementation.
+Section 3 (Specification) concretely defines the task that was attempted, outlining the entire project at a high level.
 Section 4 (Design and Implementation) describes the design decisions made, and explains aspects of how the software works, and how development was carried out.
-Section 5 describes how this software was evaluated, and the results of those evaluations.
+Section 5 (Evaluation) describes how this software was evaluated, and the results of those evaluations.
 Section 6 (Conclusion) provides an overview of the resulting software, and the development practices carried out.
 Additional writing on adjacent topics is presented in Appendix A.

 \newpage